Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Graph Model

 \subsection{Parameter optimisation}

-To identify the optimal parameters for graph construction, model architecture, and training, we conduct 300 trials using the walk-forward validation method on data from 01 January 2014 to 20 November 2022, making predictions from 29 August 2019 to 20 November 2022.
+To identify the optimal parameters for graph construction, model architecture, and training, we conduct 250 trials using walk-forward validation.
+Each tour's match history is split chronologically: an initial window seeds the dominance graph, after which the model trains and hyperparameters are scored on a validation period ending in early 2022 ($8{,}435$ matches across both tours).
+All later matches, through October 2025, form the held-out test set of $12{,}052$ matches (Section~\ref{sec:results}) and are not used in tuning.

+We select the final configuration in three stages: an initial optimisation over the full hyperparameter set, an ablation that discards the components which do not improve the validation Brier score (Section~\ref{subsec:ablation}), and a re-tuning of the reduced set.
+The configuration reported in this section is that of the final re-tuning, which optimises the 12 hyperparameters retained after ablation.

 Table~\ref{tab:paramtuning} summarises the search space used for each parameter during optimisation, along with the optimal values found by applying a Tree-structured Parzen Estimator (TPE) algorithm by \cite{bergstra2011algorithms}.\footnote{We use the Python library Optuna \citep{akiba2019optuna} to implement the TPE algorithm.} We adopt a multi-objective framework, treating the Brier scores for men's and women's tours as separate objectives.
 We identify Pareto-optimal solutions that have a favourable trade-off between men's and women's performance, selecting a unified parameter set that balances predictive accuracy across both genders.
+The final model has 12 graph-construction and architecture hyperparameters, listed in Table~\ref{tab:paramtuning} and retained after the ablation in Section~\ref{subsec:ablation}, all tuned jointly with the Adam learning rate.

 Given the model's complexity relative to traditional sports forecasting approaches, we select conservative search bounds for the graph construction parameters, described in Section~\ref{subsec:graphrepresentation}.
-Tournament quality parameters are bounded to reflect the hierarchy of tennis events: Grand Slams normalised to unity, 1000 point events constrained to $[0.8, 1.0]$, 500 point events are constrained to $[0.2, 0.8]$, and Tour Finals events are constrained to the range $[0.9, 1.1]$ to account for their high competitive standard given the inclusion of only the season's top eight ranked players.\footnote{The top seven players in the year-end ATP Race qualify automatically.
-The eighth spot is reserved for a current-year Grand Slam champion who finishes between 9th and 20th in the race.
-If more than one player meets this condition, the higher-ranked of the two qualifies.
-If no player satisfies this criterion, the spot goes to the player ranked 8th in the race.}
+Tournament tiers are weighted uniformly, as tier-specific weights did not improve predictive accuracy in our ablation.